sidpalas/devops-directive-website/content/articles/2020/02/hugo-cloud-build/index.md

 #### NOTE: Pushing Images

-Normally, the build configuration would have an `images` section specifying which container images should be pushed to GCR.
+Normally, the build configuration would have an `images:` section specifying which container images should be pushed to GCR.
 Because step #3 already tagged and pushed the container image, it is **not** necessary to include an images section:

     images:
     - 'gcr.io/$PROJECT_ID/$_IMAGE_NAME:$COMMIT_SHA'